vim/vim/README.md

 | Lua     | 0.078817 |
 | Vim new | 0.073595 |

-That looks very hopeful!
+That looks very promising!
 It's just one example, but it shows how much we can gain, and also that Vim script can be faster than builtin interfaces.

 In practice the script would not do something useless as counting but change the text.
-For example, re-indent all the lines.
-Example:
+For example, re-indent all the lines:

 ``` vim
   let totallen = 0